 - You will have 15 days access to this course, if you purchase it separately – if you sign up to our main course in Design & Construction this course is already included (as Module 13)

-How much time do I need for this training course?
+How much time do I need for this online training course?

 There is a total of 4 videos in this course, and most people will be able to cover the material in half a day or less.
 However the course presents an online hygrothermic modelling tool for your future use, and which many builders and designers find addictive, so you may well spend many more hours developing your new building science skills, and demonstrating examples to clients and colleagues.